Hypotheses non fingo: Latin text

+Rationem vero harum gravitatis proprietatum ex phænomenis nondum potui deducere, & hypotheses non fingo.
+Quicquid enim ex phænomenis non deducitur, hypothesis vocanda est; & hypotheses seu metaphysicæ, seu physicæ, seu qualitatum occultarum, seu mechanicæ, in philosophia experimentali locum non habent.
+In hac philosophia propositiones deducuntur ex phænomenis, & redduntur generales per inductionem.

 Later commentary

 The 19th-century philosopher of science William Whewell qualified this statement, saying that, "it was by such a use of hypotheses, that both Newton himself and Kepler, on whose discoveries those of Newton were based, made their discoveries".
 Whewell stated:What is requisite is, that the hypothesis should be close to the facts, and not connected with them by other arbitrary and untried facts; and that the philosopher should be ready to resign it as soon as the facts refuse to confirm it.

 Later, Imre Lakatos asserted that such a resignation should not be too rushed.